GEOS270/Syllabus/docs/Acknowledgement.md

 # What Does it Mean?

 What do we mean when we say **traditional**, **ancestral**, and **unceded territory**?
-It is meant to convey a deep rooted cultural connection to the land and coven the historical and present day injustices and violence enacted on Indigenous communities through colonialism.
+It is meant to convey a deep rooted cultural connection to the land and the historical and present day injustices and violence enacted on Indigenous communities through colonialism.

 ### **Traditional**
 {: .no_toc }